 Credit for attendance at similar classes offered by institutions outside of the Division of Continuing Studies are not transferable to the MLMC.
 Any request for exceptions to this policy must be made directly to the MLMC program director.

-Because certificate classes are only one or two days (with the exception of one elective choice), missed days must be made up.
+Because certificate classes are only one or two days (with some divided into half-days), missed days must be made up.
 Classes within the certificate are offered once or twice annually, so makeup dates can be reasonably scheduled.

-Once learners have completed what they believe are all the requirements, they should notify the MLMC program director.
+Once learners have completed what they believe are all the requirements, they should notify the MLMC program director and send in their completed tracking form.
 University records will be reviewed.
-After verification, official records will indicate successful completion and an official statement letter and framed printed certificate will be sent or delivered to the recipient.
-If at all possible, celebratory acknowledgement will be arranged during the learner’s final class.
+After verification, official records will indicate successful completion and a certificate will be sent to the recipient.
+If at all possible, a celebratory acknowledgement will be arranged during the learner’s final class.

 Each class is priced individually.
 Payment is generally made at the time of registration, class by class.
-However, organizations can be invoiced if requested.
 Class prices are subject to change without notice other than in official class listings and promotions.

-The total cost for certificate completion in 2018 is approximately $2,400-$3,200, depending on electives chosen and on the profit/nonprofit status of the learner’s organization paying for the fees.
+The total cost for certificate completion is currently approximately $2,400-$3,300, depending on the profit/nonprofit status of the learner’s organization paying for the fees.
 Many of the classes in the certificate have standard prices and govt./nonprofit prices that are somewhat lower.
 Consult the individual class listings for exact prices.

 Generally cancellation of a registration without sending a substitute learner carries a $25 administrative fee.
 Cancellation less than three business days before the start of the class or non-attendance requires full payment.
 See individual class listings for exact cancellation fees.
 There is no additional “graduation” or “final” fee added when the certificate is completed.